 We form several such new streams, and test several blocks of random numbers from each stream.
-Usually the result of the test for each block is a Chi-square value.
+Usually the result of the test for each block is a Chisquare value.
 We take the Chi-square statistics for all the blocks and use the Kolmogorov-Smirnov (KS) test to verify that they are distributed according to the Chi-square distribution.
-If the KS percentile is between 2.5% and 97.5%, then the test is passed by the RN generator.
-The SPRNG [32] test suite provides a standard implementation to perform these tests.
+If the KS percentile is between 2.5% and 97.5%, then the test is passed by the random number generator.